kevin-dyer/unity-wc/README.md

 - [x] Setup Safari testing on Travis.
 - [x] Deploy all templates as demos.
 - [ ] Update to latest [Material Web Components](https://github.com/material-components/material-components-web-components).

+## Testing

+Test files must be located in the `test/unit/` folder and end with `.test.js`.
+We use the `@open-wc/testing` library to set up and run tests (see [open-wc testing](https://open-wc.org/testing/)).
+This uses [Karma](https://karma-runner.github.io/latest/index.html) as a runner, [Mocha](https://mochajs.org/) for setting up tests, and [Chai](https://www.chaijs.com/) for assertions.

+To run the tests, run `npm test`.
+It will display success/errors and code coverage on console, and also will create a `coverage` folder with complete coverage results.
+The tests will fail if a minimum of coverage is not reached.
+To see the complete coverage results, open the `coverage/index.html` file in the browser.
+There you can inspect the code to see how many times each line of code is executed in the tests, and which statements/functions/branches are not executed at all.

+A CI pipeline is configured in Gitlab to run unit tests when pushing or merging to `develop`.
+The pipeline is triggered with each merge request created or when new code is pushed to it.
+If the unit tests fail (because of test failure or insufficient coverage), it will prevent the user from merging.